 You can only process data for the purposes you have identified to the user – and to which he/she has consented.
 So, if you have identified all the purposes for which you are processing the data, then yes: you just need to ensure that all uses are listed and consent has been obtained for each of the different types of processing.

-Warning: individuals have increased rights under the new rules and must be able to withdraw consent at any time.
+Warning: individuals must be able to withdraw consent at any time.
 What this means in practice is that not only do you need to tell individuals that they have this right and how to do it (simply providing an email address/contact details is fine) but you also need to be able to act on it and implement any such requests.

 What about employees?

-Consent is often used as a lawful means for processing personal data in the context of employment: employers will often include terms in the employment contract to obtain consent.
-However, the GDPR casts doubt on whether employee consent can ever be valid in this context, due to the imbalance of power in the employer/employee relationship.
+Consent cannot be used to process personal data in the context of employment due to the imbalance of power in the employer/employee relationship.
 Please see GDPR – A Guide for Employers for further information.

 What about children?

-The GDPR includes additional rules and ultimately protection for children: a child under the age of 16 is assumed as not being able to give consent him/herself.
+The GDPR includes additional rules and protections for children: a child under the age of 16 is assumed as not being able to give consent him/herself.
 So, if you are offering online services to a child, consent will be required from the person holding “parental responsibility”.
-Each EU country can set its own age under 16 as long as it is not below 13 (worth noting the original draft stated 13 as the defined age for all, which would have helpfully put the EU in line with the age set under COPPA in the US but some countries objected hence the 13-16 range now permitted).
+Each EU country and the UK can set its own age under 16 as long as it is not below 13.
 You will therefore need to check the rules in your key markets – plus any additional rules and codes of conduct which may be relevant to you in this context (e.g. advertising).

-While consent may be the obvious or, perhaps, the easiest option to justify your processing of EU personal data, the additional requirements that need to be satisfied under the GDPR may mean it is no longer the best one for you/your business.
-Remember though, consent is only one of the lawful grounds for processing personal data, there are alternatives, so if valid consent is looking difficult to obtain in your business model, you might want to consider other options.
+While consent may be the obvious or, perhaps, the easiest option to justify your processing of EU personal data, the additional requirements that need to be satisfied under the GDPR may mean it is not the best one for you or your business.
+Remember that consent is only one of the lawful grounds for processing personal data, there are alternatives so if valid consent is looking difficult to obtain in your business model, you might want to consider other options.